 Talc - a powdered native, hydrous magnesium silicate sometimes containing a small portion of aluminium silicate.
 Many cosmetics, including foundation and other powders, use talc in their formulations.
 There has been much debate about talc recently with concerns that some talc can be contaminated with asbestos-like fibres, posing risks for respiratory toxicity and cancer.
 According to the Campaign for Safe Cosmetics, talc should be avoided in powders and other personal care products, unless it is known to be asbestos-free.1

-Nanoparticles – these are particles sized between 1 & 100 nanometers.
+What about Nanoparticles? – These are particles sized between 1 & 100 nanometers.
 (A nanometre is equal to one-billionth of a metre.)
 Nanoparticles are most commonly used in titanium dioxide and zinc oxide found in sunscreens but some makeup brands have also been found to use nanoparticle sized titanium dioxide or zinc oxide in their makeup products.
-There is concern that nano-sized particles may pose a serious health risk if inhaled or absorbed into the body.
+There is concern that nano-sized particles in loose or pressed powder products may pose a serious health risk if inhaled.
+This does not appear to be of concern for liquid or cream formulations where the titanium dioxide or zinc oxide is not aerosolized.

 So, when it comes to mineral makeup, as with other cosmetics and personal care products, the important thing is to check the labels.
 Once you've learnt which ingredients are best avoided, it's easy to scrutinise and compare those pesky ingredients lists.

-1 As for the safety of talc in personal care products in general, there have been a few high–profile court cases in the US in 2016.
+1 As for the safety of talc in personal care products in general, there have been a few high–profile court cases in the US in recent years.
 These specifically relate to the use of talc in women's hygiene – but that’s a topic for another day.